 Upon the recommendation of the League of the Provinces of the Philippines (LPP) and its concern for those affected by super typhoon Yolanda (Haiyan), PCW has decided to postpone the conduct of the GAD Summit.
 This will give the concerned governors the time to attend to the needs of their constituents and oversee relief and rebuilding operations.

 Gender and Development (GAD) Focal Persons and Monitoring and Evaluation Officers of the eighteen Local Government Units (LGU) were trained on Gender- Responsive Monitoring and Evaluation (M&E) last October 1-3, 2013 in Tagaytay City.
 These eighteen LGUs are partners of the Philippine Commission on Women (PCW) in the project on Magna Carta of Women (MCW) Implementation that is funded by the Spanish Agency for International Development Cooperation (AECID).

-Every year, the 16 days of activism against gender violence is being observed globally from November 25 to December 10.
-This international campaign originated from the Women’s Global Leadership Institute coordinated by the Center for Women’s Global Leadership at Rutgers University, New Jersey in 1991.
-It calls for the elimination of all forms of violence against women through raising of awareness about gender-based violence, strengthening local work and establishing a clear link between local and international work to end VAW, among other undertakings.
+Since 2002, the Philippine government has been actively joining the 16 days of activism against gender-based violence that is being observed globally from November 25 to December 10.
+Said campaign calls for the elimination of all forms of violence against women through awareness-raising about gender-based violence, strengthening local work and establishing a clear link between local and international work to end VAW, among other undertakings.